huggingface/blog/intro-graphml.md

 Graphs come in varied shapes and flavors.
 A graph with either typed nodes or typed edges is called **heterogeneous** (ex: citation networks with nodes that can be either papers or authors, or XML diagram where relations are typed); it cannot be represented solely through its topology, it needs additional information.
 (Note: this document focuses on homogeneous networks).
 A graph can be **directed** (like a follower network, where A follows B does not imply B follows A) or **undirected** (like a molecule, where the relation between atoms goes both ways).
 Edges can connect different nodes, or one node to iself (self edges); but not all nodes need to be connected.

-If you want to use your own data, you must first think about what the best characterisation for it is (homogeneous/heterogeneous, directed/undirected, ?).
+If you want to use your own data, you must first think about what the best characterisation for it is (homogeneous/heterogeneous, directed/undirected, and so on).

 ### What are graphs used for?